-No TOEFL or other standardized test score is required for admission to the ELI – though a 61 internet-based TOEFL score (or equivalent) allows students to enroll in at least one college-level course.
+No TOEFL or other standardized test score is required for admission to the ESLA program – though a 61 internet-based TOEFL score (or equivalent) allows students to enroll in at least one college-level course.
 Once a student has completed the highest level of any intensive course sequence, he or she may enroll in a college-level course without additional testing.

 The intensive courses allow students to study English full-time in order to prepare for college courses.
 These courses offer flexibility to match students' levels in discrete language skills.

 - 5 levels of proficiency in each language skill are offered